NixOS/rfcs/rfcs/0157-more-granular-control.md

 First and foremost, during image building (whether it's nixos-rebuild or vm/iso generation), the filesystem should be empty, with no packages or files.

-We can then assemble basic components by defining choices such as the bootloader, kernel, initramfs generator [1], libc, init, and then the choice of sound & de/wm.
+We can then assemble basic components by defining choices such as the bootloader, kernel, initramfs generator, libc, init, privilege escalator and then finally the choice of sound daemon & DE/WM.

-This approach also facilitates the use of NixOS-modules on non-NixOS nix installations.
+Just a note, [dracut (initramfs generator) just got merged](https://github.com/NixOS/nixpkgs/issues/77858), but there are no clear instructions on how to use that, if exposed through options can also be made easy to switch to.

-<sub>[1]: Recently [dracut merged](https://github.com/NixOS/nixpkgs/issues/77858), but there are no clear instructions on how to use that.</sub>
+This approach will also facilitate the use of NixOS-modules on non-NixOS nix installations.

 # Examples and Interactions